‘Playboy’ Model Khloe Terae Exposes Assets In A Revealing Dress, Poses Against The Eiffel Tower

 Within less than an hour of going live, the picture has racked up about 4,000 likes and over 130 comments where fans and followers praised the model for her beautiful looks and sense of style.

-Apart from her regular fans and followers, some of Khloe’s fellow models also liked and commented on the picture to show appreciation, including Valeria Orsini, Quiggle Ignacio and Jessica Killings, to name a few.
+Apart from her regular fans and followers, some of Khloe’s fellow models also liked and commented on the picture to show appreciation, including Valeria Orsini, Quiggle Ignacio, and Jessica Killings, to name a few.

 “You make France more beautiful,” Ignacio commented on the picture.